Properties of globular clusters formed in dark matter mini-halos: Summary conclusions

 \section{Summary \& conclusions}

-We have used $N$-body simulations of the globular cluster system in the Fornax dwarf spheroidal galaxy to probe the differences from globular clusters originally embedded in a dark matter mini-halo, and those devoid of it.
+We have used full $N$-body simulations on GPU of the globular cluster system in the Fornax dwarf spheroidal galaxy to probe the differences from globular clusters originally embedded in a dark matter mini-halo, and those devoid of it.
 For that, we simulated the two cases, where globular clusters have or not an enveloping dark matter mini-halo, using the initial conditions from \cite{Boldrini2020}, where all tracers (stars and dark matter) are assumed as $N$-body particles, for both the globular clusters and the host galaxy.
-Although the extra mass of the system containing dark matter accelerates orbital decay (see Figure~\ref{fig: r-orbit}), sinking the clusters to regions of stronger tidal fields, the same extra mass triggers an increase of the tidal radius, which generally goes well beyond the limiting region of globular cluster bound stars (see Figure~\ref{fig: tidal-scheme}).
+Although the extra mass of the system containing dark matter accelerates orbital decay, sinking the clusters to regions of stronger tidal fields, the same extra mass triggers an increase of the tidal radius, which generally goes well beyond the limiting region of globular cluster bound stars (see Figure~\ref{fig: tidal-scheme}).
 As a result, this tidal radius growth causes the dark matter mini-halo to work as a protective shield (see Figure~\ref{fig: dm-shield-gc5}), which is itself stripped beforehand globular cluster stars.

-This process is actually applicable not only to a system composed of a globular cluster plus a dark matter mini-halo, but to any system composed of two components: a compact and dense one, of smaller dimensions (analogue to globular clusters), and a diffuse, more massive one (analogue to dark matter mini-halos).
-We summarise below the main results of our work, focusing on the difference between globular clusters embedded in dark matter and those devoid of it.
+Below, we summarise some of the main diagnostics from our work.